People like to feel like they are part of the norm.

-When people in relationships want to do the same as others in relationships, they are trying to aspire to what they believe normal society expects of them.
+When people in relationships want to do the same as others in relationships, they are aspiring to what they believe normal society expects of them.

 It is human nature to want to go with the herd.

-This is why there are so few leaders and way more followers in life.
+This is why there are so few leaders and a lot more followers in life.

-It is safe to do what others are doing.
+It is safe to go with the herd, doing what others are doing.

-Hence, many people will try to imitate what is going on in other relationships just so that they feel like their own relationship is acceptable.
+Many people imitate what is going on in other relationships just so that they feel like their own relationship is acceptable.

-Also, people tend to crave what they don’t have and find safety in that.
+Furthermore, people crave what they don’t have and find safety in that.

-If a person in a relationship notices that there is something different with another person’s relationship, they may think that they need to do the same in order to get what that other relationship has.
+When a person in a relationship observes something different in another person’s relationship that appears to work, they think they need to do the same to achieve the same outcome.

 Let me elaborate.